hazennetworksolutions/quantus-mainnet/guide.md

 quantus wallet create --name mining
 ```

 > **CRITICAL:** the 24 words are the only recovery path for your rewards.
 Never type them into a chat window, a pool form or a rented server.
-A pool needs your address; a node needs the derived inner hash.
-Neither needs your seed.
+Part A needs your **address**; Part B needs the **inner hash derived** from those words.
+Neither route ever needs the words themselves to leave your machine.

+**Done when:** you can read a `qz…` address off the screen and the 24 words are on paper.

 ---

 ## Step 2 — Verify the GPU (Linux)

 Confirm the proprietary NVIDIA driver is active before installing any miner.
+A miner on the wrong driver path silently runs 4–6× slow.

 > No Linux yet?
-Do **[ubuntu.md](ubuntu.md)** first — it ends exactly here.
-On a rented GPU the driver is already injected by the host: see **[vast.md](vast.md)**.
+Do **[ubuntu.md](ubuntu.md)** first — it hands back here.
+On a rented GPU the driver is already injected by the host: use **[vast.md](vast.md)** instead of this guide.

 ```bash
 sudo apt update && sudo apt upgrade -y